 This may seem silly, but what you wear can help to reduce the chances of having a fall.
-Comfortable, well fitting shoes with no or a wide heel can help.
+Comfortable, well fitting shoes with no, or a wide, heel can help.
 The same applies to slippers.
 Walking around in socks is not suggested, as it is easy to slip while wearing them.
-In the same vain, wearing loose, flowing clothes, which can trip you up or catch on furniture and other things, is not the best idea.
+In the same vein, wearing loose, flowing clothes, which can trip you up or catch on furniture and other things, is not the best idea.

 Around the House

 Some simple modifications to your home can make it a much safer place to be in.
 Installing handrails in the toilet, bathroom and other rooms that require you to bend or sit is a good start.
 Removing other slipping and tripping hazards such as low furniture, loose rugs and mats is another thing that you can do to prevent falls.
 Your yard is another place that may require some work, particularly if you have any loose paving stones or decking outside.